Cursor Composer Made Sweeping Wrong Edits

 4. Do NOT add or remove comments.

-Step 4: Drop to Edit mode or Cmd+K
+Step 4: Drop to Manual mode or Cmd+K

-For surgical work, use Cmd+K (select the lines first, then trigger) — power is limited to the selection.
+For the tightest scope, use Cmd+K: select the lines first, then trigger.
+Power is limited to the selection.

 - Make the minimum change required to satisfy the prompt.